3pacc/NTT-PYBOT/SECURITY.md

 5. **Confidentiality**: Your report will be treated with the highest confidentiality.
 We ask that you do not disclose the vulnerability publicly until a fix is available.

-Thank you for helping us keep NTTBOT secure for everyone!
+Thank you for helping us keep NTT-PYBOT secure for everyone!